What is Android work profile

 There also exists a dedicated Android device owner mode which comes as a subset of the device owner solution set.
 The dedicated device solution set are designed for company owned devices that are used for a single purpose such as kiosks and digital signages.
 This provides admins with the convenience to restrict the usage of the device to a single app or a set of whitelisted applications.
 It also prevents users from accessing other apps or enforce other actions onto the device.

-As mentioned before, a device owner can only be assigned during the initial setup process of the devices.
-It would always be best to enroll corporate owned devices with a device owner solution set and employee devices with a profile owner solution set.
-In this way the privacy of the user will not get compromised.
-In order to activate Android device owner mode, you must first ensure that your organization is enrolled in the Android Enterprise program.
+As previously mentioned, assign a device owner during the initial setup process of devices.
+It’s advisable to enroll corporate owned devices with a device owner solution set and employee devices with a profile owner solution set to maintain user privacy.
+To activate Android device owner mode, your organization should enroll in the Android Enterprise program.
 Devices running on older Android versions should undergo a factory reset prior to its enrollment.
 For devices running on Android 7 and above, a QR code can be used to enroll the devices.

 Hexnode MDM policies can be used to allow or restrict access on the devices enrolled via Android Enterprise.
 In order to configure restrictions on an Android Enterprise enabled device, you would have to go to policies to select a new one or edit an existing one and choose Restrictions from Android to setup the basic device restrictions.

-In addition to restricting basic device functionalities, admins can also:
+In addition to restricting basic device functionalities, admins can also restrict:

-App configurations allow admins to remotely configure features for the Managed Google Play apps.
-Once the apps get installed, all the settings will be supplied automatically.
-Since not all apps support configurations, it would be better to consult with an App developer first to see whether the app you wish to use is designed to support configuration settings.
-In the case of supported apps, the developer will specify the options that can be configured.
-The IT can then use the options displayed in the Hexnode console to define the custom configurations.
+Additionally, app configurations allow admins to remotely configure features for the Managed Google Play apps.
+Once you install the apps, they will automatically supply all the settings.
+To determine if the app you want to use supports configuration settings, it’s advisable to consult with an app developer beforehand.
+For supported apps, the developer will specify the configurable options.
+Furthermore, the IT can use the options displayed in the Hexnode console to define the custom configurations.
 This not only saves IT a lot of time but it also provides them with the benefit to pre-configure and distribute the apps to multiple users in a single go.

 Introduced at the Android Enterprise Summit 2018, OEMConfig is an Android standard defined by Google that brought in changes in Android device management.
 With the help of OEMConfig Hexnode can offer its customers a wide range of hardware and security features for Android Enterprise devices without having to build every individual OEM specific setting into the product.

-Android includes a set of APIs that are built to lock down the fully managed devices to a kiosk mode.
+Additionally, Android offers a set of APIs specifically designed to lock down fully managed devices into kiosk mode.
 Some of the key highlights of these Android Enterprise dedicated devices includes running the system in a kiosk mode by the means of a lock task mode, sharing the device between multiple users, cache the APKs required for multi-user sessions and suspend system updates.

-Organization usually deploy corporate owned devices when they require a tight control over the management of the devices used by their employees.
-When these devices are operated in Android device owner mode, IT admins can make sure that the sensitive corporate data present within the device stays protected at all times.
-Unlike the profile owner mode, the fully managed device come with a set of additional functionalities to enhance the security of the enterprise such as remotely rebooting the device and locking it down in an immersive kiosk mode.
-Organizations managing a large number of devices would do better in enrolling their devices in Android device owner mode as it would provide them with quick enrollment options and flexibility in configuring more network restrictions.
+In Android device owner mode, IT admins safeguard sensitive corporate data on these devices consistently.
+Regardless of ownership, organizations must protect business apps and sensitive data on the device.
+Unlike the profile owner mode, the fully managed device come with a set of additional functionalities to enhance the security of the company such as remotely rebooting the device and locking it down in an immersive kiosk mode.
+Also, organizations managing a large number of devices would do better in enrolling their devices in Android device owner mode as it would provide them with quick enrollment options and flexibility in configuring more network restrictions.